 This was the question my dissertation ended up answering.
 It wasn’t necessarily the question I started with, but hey, that’s science.
 Or something like it.
 The answer is (depending on the type of infographic): A man of above average numeracy with a doctoral-level degree between 45 and 54 years old.
-Apart from this singularly unhelpful caricature, this is […]Read more "Who has the best chance of understanding infographics?"
+Apart from this singularly unhelpful caricature, this is what else I found. […]Read more "Who has the best chance of understanding infographics?"

 Reading over this article The Science of Our Optimism Bias and the Life-Cycle of Happiness from Brain Pickings, I was struck by the often repeated idea that we are ‘hardwired’ for optimism, and that this isn’t necessarily a bad thing.
 But as part of my dissertation I was looking at the different ways researchers have tried to affect the way […]Read more "Noted: The Science of Our Optimism Bias"